Campus Protocols

 Asymptomatic surveillance testing is not required, nor available on campus.

 Yes.
 The College does provide symptomatic testing to students, faculty, and staff.
 During business hours (8:30 a.m. to 4:30 p.m.
 Monday through Friday), students experiencing symptoms should contact Health Services directly at 508-565-1307.
-Outside of normal business hours students should complete the Symptom Reporter and follow the guidance provided.

 We recommend that students pack a few rapid test kits when they move to campus so that they can test on their own if necessary (such as after business hours).
+Health Services leaves a few test kits in a weather-proof bin by the back door of their office as a courtesy for after-hours self-management for individuals that may not have remembered to pack or purchase test kits.

-Employees experiencing symptoms should always contact their primary care provider first and follow up with the Employee Health and Wellness Coordinator Monique Avila at 508-565-1608.
+Employees experiencing symptoms should contact their primary care provider first and follow up with the Employee Health and Wellness Coordinator Monique Avila at 508-565-1608.

 COVID-19 Case Management

-If you have tested positive for COVID-19 and are isolating on campus you should plan to obtain your own meals by utilizing the EVERYDAY App.
+If you have tested positive for COVID-19 and are isolating on campus, you should plan to obtain your own meals by utilizing the EVERYDAY App.
 When ordering your food please note in the comment box before checking out, that you will be “picking up in the specialized area” at the Commons.

 The specialized area is designated for students in isolation.
 The door is across from the fountain outside the Commons.
 You will open this door and see a shelf with your order.
 Grab and go.